Bridge Loans for Seniors

 How can I use bridge loans for senior living?

-Other changes related to moving residence take place when seniors join an assisted living facility.
-This can be extremely expensive because of entry fees, monthly fees and other similar costs.
-Once again, a bridge loan can come in handy.
+Other changes related to moving residences take place when seniors join an assisted living facility.
+This can be extremely expensive because of entry fees, monthly fees, and other similar costs.
+Once again, a bridge loan can come in handy to cover these expenses.

 How much do bridge loans cost?